Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/OTP_AUTH_FINAL_STATUS.md

 ---

-## [SUCCESS] Ready for Production
+## ✓ Ready for Production

 The OTP Authentication Service is **100% complete** and ready to:
-- [SUCCESS] Accept customers
+- ✓ Accept customers
-- [SUCCESS] Handle production traffic
+- ✓ Handle production traffic
-- [SUCCESS] Scale to multiple tenants
+- ✓ Scale to multiple tenants
-- [SUCCESS] Provide white-label service
+- ✓ Provide white-label service
-- [SUCCESS] Track usage and bill customers
+- ✓ Track usage and bill customers
-- [SUCCESS] Integrate with customer systems
+- ✓ Integrate with customer systems
-- [SUCCESS] Comply with security requirements
+- ✓ Comply with security requirements
-- [SUCCESS] Support GDPR requirements
+- ✓ Support GDPR requirements

 ---